GregRoques/DIETactics/README.md

     * MVP
     * Stretch Goals
     * Authors
+    * Screenshots

 ## Description
-This project is a Node/Express-based application that allows users to create diet plans based on their input (current weight, height, target weight, and activity level).
-Users can log into their profile and view/update the progress on their current diet.
+This project is a Node/Express-based application that allows users to create diet plans based on their input (current weight, height, target weight, etc.).
+Users can log into their profile and view/update their progress on their current diet.

 ### Features
+* Creates a customizable profile for any and all users.
-* Calculates recommended daily caloric intake for maintaining weight and for losing 1 pound per week.
+* Calculates recommended daily caloric intake for maintaining weight and for losing/gaining 1 pound per week based on the user's profile.
+    * Uses the Harris-Benedict equation to make said calculation.
-* Creates a chart for the user that shows their caloric intake during the past week (7 days).
+* Creates a chart for the user that shows their daily weight for the most recent 7 days using Chart.js.
+* Uses the Nutritionix API in order to calculate daily calories based on what input the user provides for each meal.

 ## Technologies
 * HTML/CSS/JavaScript